 - We operate in a fast-evolving industry.
-We cannot guarantee that we will successfully implement our commercialization strategies or develop new ones, or generate sustainable revenues and profit. - We have incurred significant losses and we may continue to experience losses in the future. - If we fail to anticipate user preferences and provide products and services to attract and retain users, or if we fail to keep up with rapid changes in technologies and their impact on user behavior, we may not be able to attract sufficient user traffic to remain competitive, and our business and prospects may be materially and adversely affected. - Our business depends on our ability to provide users with interesting and useful content, which in turn depends on the content contributed by the content creators on our platform. - Our business generates and processes a large amount of data, and we are required to comply with PRC and other applicable laws relating to privacy and cybersecurity.
-The improper use or disclosure of data could have a material and adverse effect on our business and prospects. - Any compromise of the cybersecurity of our platform could materially and adversely affect our business, operations and reputation. - Increases in the content costs on our platform may have an adverse effect on our business, financial condition and results of operations.

-- If the content contained within videos, live broadcasting, games, audios and other content formats on our platform is deemed to violate any PRC laws or regulations, our business, financial condition and results of operations may be materially and adversely affected. - If the content contained within videos, live broadcasting, games, audios and other content formats on our platform is considered inappropriate or offensive, our business, financial condition and results of operations may be materially and adversely affected. - We face uncertainties with respect to the enactment, interpretation and implementation of Notice 78 and Notice 3.
+We cannot guarantee that we will successfully implement our commercialization strategies or develop new ones, or generate sustainable revenues and profit. - We incurred significant losses in the past and we may not be able to subsequently maintain profitability. - If we fail to anticipate user preferences and provide products and services to attract and retain users, or if we fail to keep up with rapid changes in technologies and their impact on user behavior, we may not be able to attract sufficient user traffic to remain competitive, and our business and prospects may be materially and adversely affected. - Our business depends on our ability to provide users with interesting and useful content, which in turn depends on the content contributed by the content creators on our platform. - Our business generates and processes a large amount of data, and we are required to comply with PRC and other applicable laws relating to privacy and cybersecurity.
+The improper use or disclosure of data could have a material and adverse effect on our business and prospects. - Any compromise of the cybersecurity of our platform could materially and adversely affect our business, operations and reputation. - Any increases in the content costs on our platform may have an adverse effect on our business, financial condition and results of operations. - If the content contained within videos, live broadcasting, games, audios and other content formats on our platform is deemed to violate any PRC laws or regulations, our business, financial condition and results of operations may be materially and adversely affected. - If the content contained within videos, live broadcasting, games, audios and other content formats on our platform is considered inappropriate or offensive, our business, financial condition and results of operations may be materially and adversely affected.